Yoga Wouldn't Let Go of Me

 I teach a flow-style yoga with an emphasis on alignment and self-reflection.
 Only you know your body and what you're capable of in any given moment.
 I encourage students to use my instruction as a guide but to really listen to their own bodies and do what works for them.
 Meditation and pranayama (breath work) are also important parts of yoga I weave into each class.

-I have practiced yoga for 20 years and became a certified teacher through the American Fitness Professionals & Associates (AFPA) in September 2019.
+I have practiced yoga for 20 years and became a certified yoga instructor and holistic nutritionist through the American Fitness Professionals & Associates (AFPA) in September 2019.
 I am a certified meditation teacher through the Priority Academy, which I earned in October 2019.
 I am currently completing my Yoga Alliance 200-Hour Teacher Training at Castro Valley Yoga under the direction of April Oquenda and Bridget Galli.